 1. Choose where you want to go

-This isn’t always an easy decision.
-There are so many countries to choose from.
-I have a globe on my desk that I look at because it is easy to only think of the countries that you are familiar with.
-Having a globe or a map handy can give you a better idea of your options.
+This isn’t always an easy decision as there are so many countries to choose from.
+Having a globe or a map handy can give you a better idea of your options, and you can see countries that you may normally not think about.
 It can also help you get a visual of how far it is from your home.

 Gather inspiration from TV shows, movies, hearing people talk about a destination, seeing other friend’s pictures from their travels, and your own general curiosity.